blakegearin/github-custom-global-navigation/README.md

 #### True Default

    - This is the out-of-the-box experience
-   - It previews some the best features and aims to deliver a "[happy medium](https://dictionary.cambridge.org/dictionary/english/happy-medium)" between the old and new styles without compromising on accessibility
+   - It previews some the best features and aims to deliver a [happy medium](https://dictionary.cambridge.org/dictionary/english/happy-medium) between the old and new styles without compromising on accessibility
    - It relies more on CSS variables to adapt to GitHub changes

 #### Old School